xpertsavenue/venus-os_dbus-serialbattery/README.md

 ## Modification from original from mr-manuel:

 I had some issues withthe SOC from my 16s NMC-Battery which the victron system can only charge to 64V which is ~85% SOC.
-So Ii added a option to calculate the SOC based on the cell voltage which is for a NMC cell possible but maybe not 100% correct.
+So I added a option to calculate the SOC based on the cell voltage which is for a NMC cell possible but maybe not 100% correct.

 Please install the Gui-v2 after you installed the driver with wget -O - https://raw.githubusercontent.com/mr-manuel/venus-os_dbus-serialbattery_gui-v2/master/install-new-webgui.sh | bash again.